MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access-checklist.md

 ![Screenshot shows an example of a team/channel settings toggle](media/guest-access-checklist-TeamsSettings2.png)

-To learn more about guest access, see [Guest access in Teams](guest-access.md).
+To learn more about guest access, see [Guest access in Teams](guest-access.md) and [Turn on or turn off guest access to Microsoft Teams](set-up-guests.md).

 ## Troubleshooting